prostokazah/Secret-Republic-Hacking-Browser-Game-V3/README.md

 </p>

 See screens at the bottom.
+Audio trailer: https://www.youtube.com/watch?v=6thfiGb-b7c

 The code for the Secret Republic hacker simulation role playing game V3.

-Futuristic UI.
-Mission designer.
-Audio AI voice speaks when interacting with the game.

 A lot of work has gone into this but it (and more in its previous version) is not a documented (as of yet) project.